GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Simulation Experiment

 \para{Does \method{} with the intention classifier generate successful functional grasps?} More precisely, we sought to evaluate if (i) \method{} would generate grasps in regions matching the user intent if the higher-ranked criteria can be satisfied, and (ii) prioritize the higher-ranked criteria, even if the resulting grasp has violates the the functional criteria.
 To that end, we selected four objects (shown in Fig. \ref{fig:N_classifier_objs}) and paired with pan and spatula with the ``Use'' intention, and the scissors and fork with the ``handover'' intention.

 Fig. \ref{fig:spatula_pan_grasp} shows the grasps generated with and without the intention criteria.
 To elaborate, the spatula can be separated into two regions: handle, which is ideal to grasp for ``use'', and the head, which should not be grasped for this purpose.
 Notably, both of these regions satisfy the stability, executable, and collision-free criteria.
 We see that \method{} using only SEC generated grasps in both regions, while \method{} with SECN produced grasps only at the handle.
 Similar grasps can be observed for the pan.
 Turning our attention to the ``handover'' intent, the scissors and fork are in placements that limit access to regions that have coincide with the ``handover'' intention.
 In this case, we observe \method{} (with SECN) to forgoes these regions and instead produces grasps that satisfy the other, more highly ranked, criteria (examples in Fig. \ref{fig:fork_scissors}).
+In Fig.~\ref{fig:goes_diff_types}, the ``use'' and ``handover'' intentions bias grasps toward the handle and body of the pan, respectively.